Welshy92/everyday-legends/README.md

 ### **Code Used**

-I have not copied any code from any source during this project.
+I have taken and edited some code for the basic templates to show my views on the home page.
+Code taken from https://github.com/Welshy92/i-think-blog/blob/main/templates/index.html

 ### **Media**